zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 ```
 A = ""
 PROMPT ""
 LOOP
     CRT "ENTER A LETTER: ":
     INPUT LTR
 UNTIL LTR = "" DO
     LOCATE LTR IN A<1> BY "AL" SETTING POS THEN
       CRT LTR:" WAS FOUND IN VALUE POSITION ":POS:" IT WILL BE DELETED!”
       DEL A<1,POS>
     END ELSE
       CRT LTR:" WAS NOT FOUND, BUT BELONGS IN VALUE POSITION ":POS:
       CRT “IT WILL BE INSERTED!”
       INS LTR BEFORE A<1,POS>
     END
     CRT A
     CRT “THERE ARE “:DCOUNT(A,@VM):” VALUES”
 REPEAT
 ```

-## SYSTEM
+### SYSTEM

-Typical SYSTEM options are supported, but jBASE has additional options specific to the platform including:
+Typical `SYSTEM` options are supported, but jBASE has additional options specific to the platform including:

-- 18 and 101 return JBCPORTNO
+- 18 and 101 return `JBCPORTNO`
-- 19 returns JBCLOGNAME
+- 19 returns `JBCLOGNAME`
 - 25 returns True if program is running in background
 - 43 identifies who is holding a record lock
 - 1000 returns field delimited command line
-- 1008 returns JEDIFILENAME\_SYSTEM
+- 1008 returns `JEDIFILENAME_SYSTEM`
-- 1009 returns JEDIFILENAME\_MD
+- 1009 returns `JEDIFILENAME_MD`

-JBC.h has more details on the available additional SYSTEM options.
+JBC.h has more details on the available additional `SYSTEM` options.

-## IOCTL
+### IOCTL

 This function provides direct communication to the database driver for a particular file (hash, directory, serial, sequential).
-Be sure to INCLUDE JBC.h in the program for definitions of IOCTL commands.
+Be sure to `INCLUDE JBC.h` in the program for definitions of `IOCTL` commands.
 It takes the general form:

 ```
 IOCTL(filevar, command, parameter)
 ```

-Where:j
+Where:

-- parameter - returns 0 for failure, may be used to pass information to the command
+- `parameter` - returns 0 for failure, may be used to pass information to the command
-- Full path, automatic conversion, suppress lf on WRITESEQ, etc.
+- Full path, automatic conversion, suppress lf on `WRITESEQ`, etc.

 ### IOCTL Example